MohitChachra/Automatic-Notification-Sender/README.md

 # flutter_automaticnotification

-It sends notification to user automatically when senders want.
+It sends notification to user automatically when admin wants.